Massimo Di Gesu: Further fields of interest

+Poems by Di Gesu, such as La vita è un sogno and Al giardino, have been recited by Maria Brivio and Federika Brivio within the radio broadcast, Diamo l’Abbrivio.

-Musicology (essays on 19th-20th century music), teaching, poetry, and computer-based drawing, as seen on the cover of the CD “PianOLYPHONY” recorded by Peter Bradley-Fulgoni (Foxglove Audio - FOX091) and in the score of “Geometria di un diletto” (edition db).
+Computer-based drawings of his appear on the cover of the CD “PianOLYPHONY” recorded by Peter Bradley-Fulgoni (Foxglove Audio - FOX091), and in the score of Geometria di un diletto (edition db).